Chart Color Schemes

 Glenorchy's population is younger than the national pattern

-Glenorchy's median age is 34 years, significantly lower than Greater Hobart's average of 39 years and the Australian median of 38 years.
+Glenorchy's median age is 34 years, which is lower than Greater Hobart's average of 39 years and the Australian median of 38 years.
 Compared to Greater Hobart, Glenorchy has a higher percentage of residents aged 25-34 (21.5%) but fewer residents aged 45-54 (9.1%).
-This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-Between the 2021 Census and present, the population aged 35 to 44 has increased from 12.2% to 15.3%, while the 45 to 54 age group has decreased from 10.2% to 9.1% and the 55 to 64 age group has dropped from 10.8% to 9.8%.
-By 2041, demographic modeling projects significant changes in Glenorchy's age profile, with the strongest growth expected in the 45 to 54 cohort, which is projected to increase by 61%, adding 689 residents to reach a total of 1,816.
-In contrast, both the 25 to 34 and 65 to 74 age groups are projected to decrease in numbers.
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to the 2021 Census, Glenorchy's population has changed since the previous census.
+The 35 to 44 age group has increased from 12.2% to 15.3%, while the 45 to 54 cohort has decreased from 10.2% to 9.1%.
+Similarly, the 55 to 64 age group has dropped from 10.8% to 9.8%.
+By 2041, demographic modeling suggests that Glenorchy's age profile will significantly change.
+The 45 to 54 cohort is projected to grow by 61%, adding 689 residents and reaching a total of 1,816.
+Conversely, both the 25 to 34 and 65 to 74 age groups are expected to decrease in number.